apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/index.md

 ---

-[Puppeteer](https://pptr.dev/) and [Playwright](https://playwright.dev/) are both libraries which allow you to write code in Node.js which automates a headless browser.
+[Puppeteer](https://pptr.dev/) and [Playwright](https://playwright.dev/) are libraries that allow you to automate browsing.
+Based on your instructions, they can open a browser window, load a website, click on links, etc. They can also do this _headlessly_, i.e., in a way that the browser window isn't visible, which is faster.

-> A headless browser is just a regular browser like the one you're using right now, but without the user-interface.
-Because they don't have a UI, they generally perform faster as they don't render any visual content.
-For an in-depth understanding of headless browsers, check out [this short article](https://blog.arhg.net/2009/10/what-is-headless-browser.html) about them.

 Both packages were developed by the same team and are very similar, which is why we have combined the Puppeteer course and the Playwright course into one super-course that shows code examples for both technologies.
 The two differ in only small ways, and those will always be highlighted in the examples.